-One hospital typically can provide a meaningful sample size.
+One hospital can typically provide meaningful sample size.
 Stratified analysis will benefit from aggregation of multiple facilities.
 Sample size of 15-20 per stratum is adequate to provide useful information.

 In Use: Have measure results been reported at this level previously?
 No.